facebookincubator/TTPForge/pkg/blocks/README.md

 GetType() StepType
 ```

-GetType returns the step type for this BasicStep.
+GetType returns the step type for a BasicStep.

-**Returns:**

-StepType: The type of this step.

 ---